cjsj156/qscriptor/README.md

 ```
 These context.~ are replaced by contents in dataclasses and then saved at scripts/

 You can either modify dataclasses in ~_settings.py, or the template accordingly.
-For example, you can let qscriptor find the latest checkpoint of your deep learning model and make it to arguments to train.py.
+For example, you can let runsync_script find the latest checkpoint of your deep learning model and make it to arguments to train.py.
 This logic can be implmeneted in scriptor object in user _defined _scriptor.py